 - James (“Jim”) Thomas Sigurdson, b.
 17 Feb.
 1946 at Steep Rock, Manitoba; m. ________.

 - Constantine (“Connie”) Dawshka, b.
 30 Oct.
 1924 at Naruszewiecz, d.
 20 Feb.
 1974 at Winnipeg, aged 49 years.
 He m.
 20 June 1953, at St. Ignatius Church, Winnipeg, Jadwiga (“Judy”) Parcinkowski, b.
 7 Sept.
 1930 at Dobrawola, Poland, d.
 13 May 1992 at Victoria, British Columbia, of lung cancer, and buried in Royal Oak Burial Park.
 He apparently disliked the name Constantine, and never used it in its full form.
+Nonetheless, his name was certainly Constantine (as stated in his record of naturalization) and not Conrad, as we have occasionally heard stated.
 He was a transit bus driver.
 At the time of his death he was living at 163 Matheson Ave.
 E., Winnipeg.
 His widow Judy lived there until 1986, when she moved to Victoria, B.C.
 They have four children:

 - Charles (“Charlie”) Dawshka, b.
 25 Feb.
 1954 at Winnipeg, alive in 1985.
 He m.
 24 July 1982 at Lima, Peru, Flor Pocha Hildago, b.
 31 Jan.
 1956 in a remote jungled area of Peru, daughter of Fernad Hildago and Esther Armas.
 They are living at Victoria, British Columbia, where he has worked in mines and oil-drilling, among other things.
 Their address in 1985 was no. 310, 1419 Stadcona Street, Victoria.
 Only child: